iLi01/best-game-deal/README.md

 An App that allows you to find the cheapest games on the internet!

-To see what it is all about, check out the website in the description: acme-games-orpin.vercel.app
+To see what it is all about, check out the website in the description.

 The API we used for this project is [CheapShark API](https://apidocs.cheapshark.com/)